-As of July 1, 2007, with a generous grant from the Bernard Osher Foundation, The Round Table has been re-named, the Osher Lifelong Learning Institute (OLLI) at Stony Brook University.
-The Bernard Osher Foundation was established by Bernard and Barbaro Osher, to help institutions of higher education nationwide provide intellectually stimulating programs for retired or semi-retired individuals
+On July 1, 2007, with a generous grant from the Bernard Osher Foundation, The Round Table was renamed and became the Osher Lifelong Learning Institute (OLLI) at Stony Brook University.
+The Bernard Osher Foundation was established by Bernard and Barbro Osher to help institutions of higher education nationwide provide intellectually stimulating programs for retired or semi-retired individuals.

 OLLI will continue to be a program within the School of Professional Development open to those mature adults who are interested in expanding their intellectual horizons in a university setting and who pay the annual fee.
 Avenues for participation include workshops, lectures, day trips, committees, and social activities.
 The peer-taught workshops, which carry no credits or prerequisites, are designed to offer an informal exchange of ideas among all participants within a framework of accomplishing the workshop objectives.